Septima/spatialsuite-s4/tools/README.md

 * [s4ApiDemo](#apidemo)

 ### <a name="s4-plugin-dk-all"></a>s4-plugin-dk-all (s4-plugin-all)
-The main tool.
+The main tool

-[Customize the tool ](../../../#customization-of-s4-tool) and include to enable search in Spatial Map.
+Copy the tool to your tools/custom folder and [Customize ](../../../#customization-of-s4-tool) to enable search in Spatial Map

 _Please include this tool before any other s4 tool_
 ```xml